eligregl/eligregl/README.md

 ### and I'm a Frontend Development student

 🇻🇪 A venezuelan in Colombia
-🔭 Currently working on Leadbox
+🔭 Currently working on Globant
-🌱 Learning everything Javascript
+🌱 Learning everything Javascript (React & Angular)
 📫 eligregl@gmail.com
 🧍‍♀️ She/Her - Ella